Not just for dads, the New Balance 574 is a timeless classic

 Globally recognized, especially to those not particularly interested in sneakers, it is usually the first NB that comes to mind for your average person.

-To sneaker aficionados, the 574 is instantly acknowledged and revered.
+Amongst sneaker aficionados, the New Balance 574 is instantly acknowledged and revered.
 Its popularity in the 1990s and 2000s, from American urban settings to hip Tokyo streets, has solidified the 574 as an all-time great.
 Countless collabs with the 574 over the past 20 years or so have helped to keep the model current, relevant, and respected to this day.

 Many sneaker fans don’t realize the obscure and mysterious history of the 574.